A Bootstrap Specification Test for Semiparametric Models with Generated Regressors: The Bootstrap Test

 where the ``hatted" elements stand for estimated objects.
+The previous process is just a re-weighted version of the IFR in Proposition \ref{prop: Asymptotic Test}.
 Conditionally on the sample data, the above process is expected to mimic the null behavior of the empirical process at the basis of our statistic.
 So, the idea would be to use it to construct valid critical values.
 However, such a procedure is not attractive in our case: due to the presence of generated variables, $a_s$ involves a nonparametric derivative that needs to be estimated, see Equation (\ref{eq: components of the IFR for the empirical process at the basis of Sn}).\\

-In view of the previous remarks, our goal in this section is to develop a bootstrap method that (i) does not require estimating a nonparametric derivative, (ii) that can reproduce/mimic the estimation error due to the generated regressors, (iii) that resamples the observations by imposing the null hypothesis in the resampling scheme, and (iv) that is based on an empirical process with a small bias property. \\ To this end, let $\widehat W_i (\beta)=q(\beta,X_i,\widehat H (Z_i))$, where $\widehat H$ has been introduced in Section \ref{subsec: The Test Statistic}.
+In view of the previous remarks, our goal in this section is to develop a bootstrap method that (i) does not require estimating a nonparametric derivative, (ii) that can reproduce/mimic the estimation error due to the generated regressors, (iii) that resamples the observations by imposing the null hypothesis in the resampling scheme, and (iv) that is based on an empirical process with a small bias property. \\ To this end, let $\widehat W_i (\beta):=q(\beta,X_i,\widehat H (Z_i))$, where $\widehat H$ has been introduced in Section \ref{subsec: The Test Statistic}.
 We define